insidegui/PodcastMenu/Readme.md

 ## Disclaimer

-This is not an "official" app, I'm not affiliated with Overcast, I just love It and really wanted It to have a Mac app 😁
+This is not an "official" app, I'm not affiliated with Overcast, I just love It and really wanted it to have a Mac app 😁

 # Get Overcast